junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

    - Centralized management of environment variables
    - Improved security by keeping sensitive information out of the code

-7. **Comprehensive Testing**
+7. **Comprehensive Local Testing**
-   - Completed all phases of the testing schedule
+   - Completed all phases of the local testing schedule
    - Fixed issues with API key validation
    - Verified real message delivery with both template variables and fallback values
    - Successfully tested concurrent message sending

+8. **Version Control**
+   - All changes have been committed to the `phase2` branch in Git
+   - This branch-based development approach allows for isolated feature development
+   - Changes can be reviewed before merging into the main branch

 ## Implementation Details